In an emergency always dial 999

-Anger management is not recommended and could be dangerous.
+Anger management is not recommended and could actually be dangerous.

-For men who want help to change their controlling behaviour, Somerset Change offers a voluntary, behavioural change group work programme.
+For people who want help to change their controlling behaviour, Somerset Integrated Domestic Abuse Service (SIDAS) offers a voluntary, behavioural change group work programme.

-It encourages men to take responsibility for their behaviour and understand the impact on their partner and children.
+This programme encourages people to take responsibility for their behaviour and understand the impact on their partner and children.